Optum/dce/README.md

 ### Authorization

-The Redbox API is authorized via IAM.
+The Dcs API is authorized via IAM.
 To access the API, you must have access to an IAM principal with [appropriate IAM access to execute the API](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-iam-policy-examples-for-api-execution.html).

 All API requests must be signed with Signature Version 4.
 See [AWS documentation for signing requests](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html).

-#### IAM Policy for Redbox API requests
+#### IAM Policy for Dcs API requests

-The IAM principal used to send requests to the Redbox API must have sufficient permissions to execute API requests.
+The IAM principal used to send requests to the Dcs API must have sufficient permissions to execute API requests.

-The Terraform module in the repo provides an IAM policy with appropriate permissions for executing Redbox API requests.
+The Terraform module in the repo provides an IAM policy with appropriate permissions for executing Dcs API requests.
 You can access the policy name and ARN as Terraform outputs.

 ```
 terraform output api_access_policy_name
 terraform output api_access_policy_arn
 ```

-#### IAM Policy for Redbox Accounts
+#### IAM Policy for Dcs Accounts

 The Terraform module will come with a sane starting policy that is applied to the IAM principal.
 This policy is applied when a new account is added or when a lease is unlocked.
-It is possible to change the policy to what is needed by providing the Terraform variable `redbox_principal_policy`.
+It is possible to change the policy to what is needed by providing the Terraform variable `dcs_principal_policy`.
 The value of this variable is a location of a policy file that can be a Go template.
 It is uploaded into S3 and is read from there as the policy is applied.

 #### Signing requests in Go